Leo-vissi/alx-higher_level_programming/0x00-python-hello_world/README.md

            - You are not allowed to use any loops or conditional statement
            - Your program should be maximum 5 lines long

-6. Play with strings
+6. Play with strings.
     Complete this source code to print Welcome to Holberton School!

            - You can find the source code here
            - You are not allowed to use any loops or conditional statements.
            - You have to use the variables str1 and str2 in your new line of code
            - Your program should be exactly 5 lines long

-7. Copy - Cut - Paste
+7. Copy - Cut - Paste.
     Complete this source code

            - You can find the source code here
            - You are not allowed to use any loops or conditional statements